DHF Award Best Oral Health Project

 The Dental Health Foundation Award for Best Oral Health Project was established in 2015.
 The award is presented to the best student project from the Dental Hygiene Diploma Course in the Dublin Dental University Hospital, Trinity College.
 The project is based on a critical review of scientific literature involving a comprehensive search of relevant published articles on a specific population group with specific oral healthcare issues.
 The project is written in a thesis format, 3000 words maximum.
 The project and defence of the project forms part of the final examinations.

-We are delighted to announce the winner for 2021, Ms Ruth Duffy with her final project.
-The award was presented to her at the online Graduation by Ms Etain Kett, Public Affairs and Communications Manager.
+In 2021 the award was presented to Ms Ruth Duffy for her final project.
+The award was presented online by Ms Etain Kett, Public Affairs and Communications Manager.

 You can read the abstract of Ruths winning project here: